 - Long-Term Bucket: These are dollars you have set aside for items that are in the distant future and are potentially dollars which are invested (such as retirement savings).
 For a retirement account, the actual amount you plan to save can be dependent on external factors such as your 401(k) match or your overall free cash flow (dollars that aren’t going to other non-discretionary expenses).
 A nice target can be to save between 15 – 25% of your gross income.
 However, with retirement savings – something is always better than nothing!
 If you can’t quite save 15%+, start small and slowly increase your savings as you go.

 Another important concept to keep in mind when determine your budgeted savings amount is the idea of habituation.
 If you can start developing saving habits in your 20’s, you’ll be likely to stick with these habits throughout your lifetime.

 Tip 3.
 Manage Your Rent, Don’t Let it Manage You.

-Rent is typically one of the largest portions of one’s budget, in addition to being a non-discretionary expense – meaning, you must have somewhere to live!
+Rent is typically one of the largest portions of one’s budget in addition to be a non-discretionary expense – meaning, you must have somewhere to live!
 A general rule of thumb for rent: it should be no more than 25% of your gross income.
 However, if you are living in a major city like San Francisco, New York, or Seattle, this may seem like an unattainable amount.
 Do spend some time thinking through what is most important to you when it comes to housing (amenities, proximity to friends, square footage, etc.)– and don’t forget there’s dozens of platforms to help you find your perfect place to call home.